BCCHR 3MT® Heat

 Eligibility

-• A current UBC Master or Doctoral Student registered in a thesis-based program
+• A current UBC Master's or Doctoral Student registered in a thesis-based program

 • Based at BC Children’s Hospital or BC Women’s Hospital & Health Centre

-Did you participate previously?
-Previous participants are welcome to compete again but the presentation must be new for 2024.
+Did you previously participate?
+Previous participants are welcome to compete again but the presentation must be new for 2025.

 Format